jason5ng32/pingall-a-shell-tool/README.md

 ## Introduction

-The `pingall` script is a versatile tool designed to enhance the efficiency and comprehensiveness of pinging hosts.
+This `pingall` script is a versatile tool designed to enhance the efficiency and comprehensiveness of pinging hosts.
 It extends the functionality of traditional `ping` commands by supporting both IPv4 and IPv6 addresses and allows users to ping hosts specified by URLs, including those with HTTP/HTTPS protocols and paths.

 ![screenshot.png](screenshot.png)